Autism Spectrum Disorder (ASD)

 For children ages 3-5:

-Contact Preschool Services in your county to be directed to the program that can evaluate your child for your county or school system.
+Contact Preschool Services in your county to be directed to the program that can evaluate your child for early signs of autism in toddlers in your county or school system.

 For children in kindergarten through 12th grade: